sinlesscoder/Data_Analysis_Portfolio/README.md

 To answer this question, I have decided to use a histogram with matplotlib since they are helpful for showing distribution of variable.
 ![download](https://user-images.githubusercontent.com/121634275/229909574-0a2fa00a-7c42-4ae4-984b-58aeef8d3b6b.png)

-Based on the histogram, dataset is positively skewed with most headsets priced under $50, as shown by the histogram plotted using the given code.
-In average, the value of headset is around 50$, then drastically drops in the amount as price increases.
+Based on the histogram, dataset is positively skewed with most headsets priced under 50 USD, as shown by the histogram plotted using the given code.
+In average, the value of headset is around 50 USD, then drastically drops in the amount as price increases.

 Question 2: Is there a correlation between price and rating?
 -